 1 The voluntary termination of the Union shall be decided upon by an extraordinary International Council meeting specifically convened for this purpose.
 (See Statutes Article VI.11.5)

-2 The assets of the Union shall be made available for a charitable cause (§ 34 FTC (Federal Tax Code) Austria), as for scientific purposes in the field of forestry, named by the International Council and the auditor shall be entrusted with the execution.
+2 If the association is terminated voluntarily or dissolved by the authorities, or if the charitable cause of the statute no longer applies, the remaining association assets are to be used exclusively and directly for donation-privileged scientific purposes within the meaning of § 4a Para.
+2 Z. 1 EStG 1988, preferably in the field of forestry

 3 In case international cooperation in scientific studies is no longer the aim of the Union, as described in Article II, the assets shall be made available for a charitable cause according to Article XVIII.2.